The Port Arthur tragedy – how our… | Alannah & Madeline Foundation Skip to main content

-A year later, the girls’ father, Walter Mikac AM, and a small group of volunteers established the Alannah & Madeline Foundation on the belief that “all children should have a safe and happy childhood without being subjected to any form of violence.”
+A year later, the girls’ father, Walter Mikac AM, and a small group of volunteers established the Alannah & Madeline Foundation in the belief that “all children should have a safe and happy childhood without being subjected to any form of violence.”

 The Australian community came together to support the Foundation, which has since become a national not-for-profit dedicated to keeping children and young people free from violence and trauma wherever they live, learn and play.

-Today, in 2025, the work we do at the Foundation has a strong connection to our origin back in 1996.
+In 2026, 30 years after this tragic event, the work we do at the Foundation has a strong connection to our origin back in 1996.

 In the years since our work began to keep children happy, safe and strong, we are proud to have been involved in so many milestone moments that have continued and expanded our impact.

-From the launch of our school online safety program, eSmart, in 2010 to the opening of our first Cubby House in 2015, we are proud to be supporting children and young people in diverse and innovative ways.
+From the launch of our school-based online safety program, eSmart, in 2010 to the opening of our first Cubby House in 2015, we are proud to be supporting children and young people in diverse and innovative ways.

 Walter shared, "I think if they were looking down and could see what the Alannah & Madeline Foundation does in their names, and the gun laws that are now part of the legacy of the event of that day, they'd be really proud."